 Stats

-The screen below displays the current statistics of the DIR-615.
-Here you can view the amount of packets that pass through the router.
+The screen below displays the Traffic Statistics.
+Here you can view the amount of packets that pass through the DIR-625 on both the Internet and the LAN ports.
+The traffic counter will reset if the device is rebooted.